A syndrome is when a group of different symptoms occur together.

-Estimates on how many people with a cleft are affected by one of these conditions or syndromes vary, but UK statistics put it at around 15%.
-These are called ‘syndromic’ clefts (as opposed to the more common ‘asyndromic’ clefts).
+It is estimated that around 15-30% of people born with a cleft are affected by one of these conditions or syndromes.
 Having a cleft alone does not mean that an individual has one of these conditions.
+Most people born with a cleft are ‘non-syndromic’ or ‘asyndromic’, meaning it isn’t linked to any wider issues.

-Most of these affect individuals to varying degrees.
+Most of these syndromes and conditions affect people to different degrees.
 Some people do not even realise they have issues other than their cleft.
 Some conditions which involve a cleft, such as Pierre Robin Sequence, can make early months a struggle but otherwise do not have to impact a child’s life very much.
-Other rare syndromes, such as Edwards Syndrome or Patau Syndrome, are much more serious, but these are routinely tested for during pregnancy anyway.
+Other rare syndromes, such as Edwards Syndrome or Patau Syndrome, are much more serious, but these are routinely tested for during pregnancy.

 If you have concerns or questions, talk to your Cleft Team (or ask for a referral if you have not yet been put in touch with them) as they will be able to give you specialist information and advice.